Background Buildings Library Vol.2

 The library is designed so that users do not need to open the graph editor.
 All the necessary controls are exposed in the Base Objects and Parameters rollouts.

-To create a building:
+To create a building

+1. Draw a spline.
+Use a closed spline for a complete building, or an open spline if you only require a facade (like a film set).
 When you are creating splines, be aware of the vertex type.
 Corner vertices should be used to create hard corners, Smooth and Bezier Corners can be used to create curved buildings.
 The latter two vertex types will not generate corner geometry.

 2. Create a new RailClone Object and open the Library.
 Select one of the single building presets and click Import Selected.